mevbg/design-essentials-vendor/README.md

 - **Process**:
   1. Calls `getTypefaces(sourcePath)` to discover available fonts
   2. For each typeface, checks if there’s a predefined weight mapping in the `fonts` config
-  3. If no mapping exists and multiple weights are detected, skips the typeface (can't determine weights)
+  3. If no mapping exists and multiple weights are detected, skips the typeface (can’t determine weights)
   4. Sorts weights by their numeric values if mapping exists
   5. Filters files to ensure only `.woff2` files are processed
   6. Creates FontFace objects with: